Morituri (1965 film): Reception

 The film did not do well on its original release and was a financial disaster.
 In an attempt to increase its commercial appeal, the film was reissued in 1965 under a new title as Saboteur: Code Name Morituri.
 Critic Bosley Crowther of the New York Times criticized it for being "turgid."
 He praised Brando's performance, however, saying:

 On review aggregator Rotten Tomatoes, Morituri holds a score of 75% based on 8 reviews, with an average rating of 7.3/10.
-The title "Morituri", the plural of a Latin word meaning "about to die," is a reference to a phrase used by Suetonius, Ave Imperator, morituri te salutant.
-(Hail Emperor, they who are about to die salute you.)

 Box office

 According to Fox records, the film needed to earn $10,500,000 in rentals to break even and made $4,045,000.

 Awards

 The film was nominated for two Oscars in the 38th Academy Awards (1966) for best black-and-white cinematography (Conrad L. Hall) and best black-and-white costume design (Moss Mabry).

 Meet Marlon Brando

 After having appeared in a series of box office disappointments, Brando agreed to promote Morituri for the studio by participating in a day-long press junket at the Hampshire House in New York City.
 This event was the subject of Meet Marlon Brando (1966), a 29-minute black-and-white documentary film directed by Albert and David Maysles and Charlotte Zwerin.
 Brando was praised for his performance in the documentary by critic Howard Thompson who wrote, "The actor was never more appealing than in this candid-camera cameo, his best performance."

 The documentary premiered at the New York Film Festival in 1966.
 Since then, it has aired on French television but was not shown in its entirety in the United States until specialised streaming service Fandor made it available on November 15, 2013.